Sypheros 3, 1027 YK

 With some further study, it becomes apparent that the six obelisks are magically entwined and highly unstable, and are fully attuned to one another.
 Additionally, they are clearly connected to the tremors.
 They decide to try and damage one, and in turn all of the obelisks burst.
 With their destruction comes a thundrous boom and and causes the entire basin to shudder.
 The ground opens up, and a rift is formed.

 When the rift has opened fully and the party regains their footing, a gargantuan elk climbs out of the arcane rift, with antlers stretching above the forest canopy.
 The massive creature proceeds to walk out of the basin in the direction of Yrlag, shaking its horns and easily reducing all trees in its path to splinters.
 In its wake forms a trail of gnarled roots and briars.
-Intuitively, by his time spent in Thelanis, Peril recognizes that the elk is an archfey: powerful avatars of the Fey that represent aspects of nature.
+Intuitively, by his time spent in Thelanis, Peril recognizes that the elk is an archfey: powerful avatars of the Fey that embody folk tales and legends.
 Meanwhile, the rift, 45 feet across, spews arcane energy.
 Thorny tendrils creep out of the rift, which steadily begin to cover the entire basin.

 They discuss their options briefly, realizing that they have to decide what to do before they are swallowed by the tendrils.
 They agree that following the elk is probably extremely dangerous; even staying at a safe distance could lead to being strangled in the overgrowth.
 Further, if the Tharashk mercenaries went missing and became untracable by Grammond’s divination magic, the party speculates that they may have gone into the rift.
 They decide to climb down into the rift, and on doing so discover that descending into it causes an apparent inversion of gravity, leaving them at the bottom of a thorn-strewn pit.